farcasterxyz/docs/docs/index.md

 - [App Directory](https://www.farcaster.xyz/apps), to find new apps and utilities.
 - [Developer Portal](https://www.farcaster.xyz/devs), to find tutorials and other resources.

-Farcaster is still in beta, and an invitation is required to join.
-If you don't have an invite, you can join the [waitlist](https://app.deform.cc/form/5ccff9d9-9435-42da-bf0f-507e13cd0597/).

 ## FAQ

 ### Who is building Farcaster?